gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now assumes that all Gradle scripts are encoded using UTF-8.
 Previously, Gradle assumes the system encoding.
 This change affects all build scripts, settings scripts and init scripts.

+### Native binaries model changes

+A bunch of changes and renames have been made to the incubating 'native binaries' support.

+- `Library`, `Executable` and `TestSuite` renamed to `NativeLibrary`, `NativeExecutable` and `NativeTestSuite`
+    - Related binary types have also been renamed
+- `NativeBinariesPlugin` has been renamed to `NativeComponentPlugin` with id `'native-component'`
+- `NativeBinariesModelPlugin` renamed to `NativeComponentModelPlugin`

 ### Support for the Gradle Open API removed

 - `GradleRunnerFactory` removed.